vprabhu1771/dj_small_shop/README.md

 ### Stopping the Server

 To stop the Django development server, press `Ctrl+C` in the terminal where the server is running.

+For more details on running the Django development server, refer to the [Django documentation on the development server](https://docs.djangoproject.com/en/stable/ref/django-admin/#runserver).